Skip to main content

 • The CVI is valid for five days after inspection by an accredited veterinarian.

-2. Wounds must be noted on the CVI: Animals with open wounds and no evidence of myiasis (tissue damage caused by maggots) need to be noted on the CVI to allow those areas to be checked once animals reach their destination.
+2. Wounds must be noted on the CVI.
+More specifically, animals with open wounds but no evidence of myiasis (i.e., tissue damage caused by maggots) must be noted on the CVI, and those wounds must be inspected once animals reach their destination.
+This inspection can be performed by the destination premises owners, staff, or veterinarians.

 3. Reinspect animals once they reach their destination:

-Moving warm-blooded animals from states adjacent to an Infested State (e.g., one with a confirmed NWS detection)
+Moving warm-blooded animals from states bordering those with a confirmed New World screwworm detection

-All animals must have a valid CVI submitted by an accredited veterinarian from the origin state:
+All animals must have a valid CVI (commonly referred to as a “health certificate”) submitted by an accredited veterinarian from the origin state:

 • The CVI must include the following statement on NWS: "All animals were inspected and found free of evidence of NWS infestation."